 This powerhouse of a search engine is second only to Google.

-You can upload a sample of your webinar, a video ad, or past webinars to get people interested in the next.
-It’s great because people can just jump on, and click through to your registration page immediately.
+You can upload a sample of your webinar’s content, a video ad, or past webinars to get people interested in the next.
+Youtube is great for webinar promotions because people can just jump onto your channel and click through to the link to your webinar immediately via your video description.
+This area is prime real estate to share your upcoming webinar, and what it’s about for anyone who might find the video through organic search.

 Here’s how you can put together a YouTube teaser.

-2. Add your call to action with the URL to your webinar registration page.
+- Add your call to action with the URL to your registration page.

-3. Use the video’s embed code to insert the video into your landing pages, registrations page, blog post and all of your social media channels.
+- Use the video’s embed code to insert the video into your landing pages, registrations page, blog posts, and all of your social networks.

-Pinterest is a superb channel to drive attendees to your webinar.
+Pinterest is a superb channel to significantly increase your webinar attendance rates.

-2. Pin a promotional image of your webinar and link it directly to the registration page.
+- Pin a promotional image of your webinar and link it directly to the landing page.

-A well-written blog post can easily be as effective as a dedicated landing page, and often more so thanks to the value your reader gets out of it.
+Don’t underestimate the power of SEO in promoting your webinar.
+A well-written blog post with relevant keywords can easily be as effective as a dedicated landing page, and often more so, thanks to the relevant information and value your reader gets out of it.

-Write and schedule one blog post each week for the three weeks prior to your webinar, on the same topic as your webinar.
+Write and schedule one blog post each week for the three weeks prior to your webinar, on the same point as your webinar topic.

-Use Buffer to schedule your blog posts to go out on social media, and send it to your email list too.
+Use Buffer to schedule your blog posts to go out on social media, and send them to your email list too.

 ► Breaking the rules will get you banned quickly, so read the forum rules before posting.

-► If no promotions are allowed, you can get past that by creating a forum signature with a link to your registration page.
+► If no promotions are allowed, you can get past that by creating a forum signature with a link to your registration page or any landing page.

-Every time you answer a question or simply comment on the forum, they’ll see your subtle but valuable signature promo.
+Every time you answer a question or simply comment on the forum, they’ll see your subtle but valuable signature webinar promotions.
+You can also directly embed the form to drive more registrations to your webinar.

 TV stories usually run for 3 to 5 minutes, so you’ll need enough content to cover that timeframe.

 For both radio and TV, you’ll need a spokesperson, ideally you.
-You can outsource that to an associate though, or hire someone to take your place.
+You can outsource that to an associate, however, or hire someone to take your place.

 If you’re taking the radio route, find a contact in the newsroom.
 For a TV program, you’ll need to talk to the program Producer.
 For television news, find the Chief of Staff or a reporter.

-1. Find the phone number online and call them.
+- Find contact information online and call them.

-2. Ask the receptionist for which person you should send your media release to.
+- Ask the receptionist which person you should send your media release to.

 Before we move on, I want to cover free press releases online.
 A lot of people turn their noses up when they hear it, and with good reason — only 5% of these press releases actually make it on Google News.